-If the boxes to Apply Earnings Rules are ticked - and depending on how your leave category is set up - new earnings lines will be created under the "Earnings" section to minus 8 Hours (-8) annual leave and/or to reverse payment of the leave loading.
-See image below:
+If the boxes to Apply Earnings Rules are ticked - and depending on how your leave category is set up - new earnings lines will be created under the 'Earnings' section to minus 7.5 Hours (-7.5) annual leave and/or to reverse payment of the leave loading.

-The minus 8 Hours (-8) for Sick Leave under Leave Adjustments will not be shown in the "Earnings" section as this will just reduce the Sick Leave balance with no monetary adjustment to be made.
+The minus 7.5 Hours (-7.5) for Sick Leave under Leave Adjustments will not be shown in the 'Earnings' section as this will just reduce the Sick Leave balance with no monetary adjustment to be made.

 If you have any questions or feedback, please let us know via firstname.lastname@example.org